dewan-ahmed/dewan-ahmed.github.io/_posts/2023-04-10-identity-crisis-devrel.md

 [Karin](https://twitter.com/karinwolok) recently asked this same question which received [31 responses on Twitter](https://twitter.com/karinwolok/status/1655951362151292931?s=20).
 In these responses, people had eight different opinions on where DevRel should sit.
 I don't like "it depends" answer most of the time because even if it depends, we should give more reasoning on "why".
 Out of all 31 responses, I share the same view as [Jim Bennett](https://twitter.com/jimbobbennett):

 > It’s (DevRel is) such a cross functional org that there is no real right answer.
 Done well it’s such a strong collaboration across all the orgs that it should have access to marketing budget as well as product teams.
+>
 > Just not sales - it should never be tied to revenue.

+Had I responded to that thread, here would be my corollary to Jim's response: Developer relations (DevRel), when done right, acts as a metaphorical glue among cross-functional teams, similar to the [Japanese art of Kintsugi](https://traditionalkyoto.com/culture/kintsugi/).
+Like Kintsugi repairs cracks in ceramics adorned with gold, DevRel strengthens relationships between teams by bridging gaps and fostering collaboration.
+It serves as a unifying force that brings together various departments, such as marketing and product teams.

+DevRel, like the gold in Kintsugi, adds value and beauty to the organization.
+It enhances communication, understanding, and cooperation among teams.
+By actively engaging with different stakeholders, DevRel creates a shared sense of purpose and celebrates the uniqueness of each team's contributions.

+Just as Kintsugi repairs ceramics to create something stronger and more beautiful, DevRel repairs fractured relationships within an organization.
+It creates an environment where teams can effectively work together, leveraging their diverse expertise and perspectives.
+In this way, DevRel acts as a vital component that holds the different teams together, promoting collaboration and driving overall success.